-Our summer camp features workshops led by published, experienced writers and renowned guest speakers.
+Our summer camps feature workshops led by published, experienced writers and renowned guest speakers.
 Workshops are an interactive and exciting way to fight the summer brain drain.
+Workshops are part of our outreach into the community and can be offered at various locations.
 Scholarships are available.
-For a report of the 2015 Writers Blocks, click here.

-Designed to reach urban youth, The Writers Place sends published, professional writers into schools to teach writing from real experiences.
+Designed to reach inner city youth, students at risk, and students with a strong interest in creative writing, The Writers Place sends published, professional writers into schools to teach writing from real experiences.
 Creative writing can be an important tool for students' personal empowerment, and can help them develop life-long coping skills.
 In Our Own Words is an in-school poetry program, coordinated by Judith Roberts and taught by various local poets at several schools throughout the greater Kansas City area.
 Each poet meets with a class (or classes) of students to teach creative writing.
 Together, they explore the writing process from brainstorm to final draft.
 This program culminates with a public reading and an edited anthology.
-For a report of the 2015 in-school residencies, click here.

 Major funding for In Our Own Words is provided by the Francis Family Foundation and the Missouri Arts Council, a state agency.